eerimoq/simba/doc/developer-guide/releasing.rst

       make arduino

+5. Make sure that the blink exmaple works in the Arduino IDE.

-5. Commit the changes, and tag the commit with the new version.
+6. Commit the changes, and tag the commit with the new version.

-6. Push the new commit and tag.
+7. Push the new commit and tag.

-7. Copy the Simba Arduino releases to SourceForge.
+8. Copy the Simba Arduino releases to SourceForge.

    .. code:: text